Goldielockz30/my-smmm-site/index.md

 # Mizz Media Pro

-I help clothing brands blow up — selling out collections with smart content, savage Meta ads, and AI that works harder than you do.
+I help clothing brands Glow up — selling out collections with smart content, savage Meta ads, and AI that works harder than you do.